apostrophecms/apostrophe-workflow/README.md

 'apostrophe-workflow': {
   locales: [
     {
+      name: 'default',
+      label: 'Default',
+      private: true,
+      children: [
+        {
-      name: 'en',
+          name: 'en-gb',
-      label: 'English'
+          label: 'England'
         },
         {
+          name: 'en-us',
+          label: 'United States'
+        },
+        {
           name: 'fr',
-      label: 'French'
+          label: 'France'
         }
+      ]
+    },
   ],
-  defaultLocale: 'en',
+  defaultLocale: 'default',
   // IMPORTANT: if you follow the examples below,
   // be sure to set this
   alias: 'workflow'
 }
 ```

+If you have worked with localization before you will recognize locale names like `en-gb`.
+These are arbitrary; you may choose any name.
+However, if you plan to use URL prefixes to distinguish between locales (see below), you must choose a hyphenated, lower-case name without punctuation.
+So we suggest that you always do that.

+> "What about the `default` locale?
+What does `private` do?"
+Private locales cannot actually be accessed by the public.
+Although it isn't mandatory, we recommend setting up a private `default` locale for the "master copy" of your content, written in your team's most familiar language, and then exporting content to child locales.
+>
+> Note that if you do not have a locale named `default`, you must set the `defaultLocale` option to the name of a locale you do have.
+Also note that if you started out with no locales for simple workflow, Apostrophe already created a `default` locale implicitly.
+Leaving that out of your locale configuration would give you no way to access the existing content.
+>
+> The parent-child relationship between locales is just a convenience for quickly exporting content to them, as you'll see below.
+You can nest `children` as many levels deep as you wish.

-Now ask Apostrophe to add the new locales to all existing docs in the database:
+Now let's ask Apostrophe to add the new locales to all of the existing docs in the database:

 ```
 node app apostrophe-workflow:add-missing-locales
 ```

-By default, docs copied to new locales via this task will be considered trash in all locales except for the draft version of the default locale, until they are committed for each locale for the first time.
-If you prefer that that they be immediately live everywhere, even though they are not translated yet, use:
+By default, docs copied to new locales via this task will be considered trash in all locales except for the draft version of the default locale, until an editor chooses to clear the "trash" checkbox and then commit that change.
+If you prefer that that they be immediately live everywhere, use this command instead:

 ```
 node app apostrophe-workflow:add-missing-locales --live
 ```

-You can now click the locale code, also in the lower left corner, to switch to the other locale.
-Each locale has live and draft modes.
-Every doc automatically exists in all locales, however it may or may not be published in any given locale.
-[TODO: see ]
+Now access the site as an administrator.
+You will be able to click on the current locale name to switch to other locales.

+> Every document automatically exists in all locales, however it may or may not be published or in the trash in any given locale.
+This is useful since it allows you to have pages that are "only for France," for instance.

 Note that a single document may have a different slug in different locales.
-They may also be the same.
+The slugs may also be the same, but you'll typically want to enable either prefix-based or subdomain-based locale detection as described below.

 ## Building a locale picker on the front end